curlyphries/AI-DJ/README.md

 ./scripts/install.ps1
 ```

-These scripts install dependencies, run a Navidrome music server (via Docker) and attempt to install the Ollama runtime.
-After they finish, update your `.env` file with API keys and run `python start.py`.
+These scripts install the required Python packages, launch a Navidrome container so your local music is available, and try to install the optional Ollama runtime.
+Once complete, copy `.env.example` to `.env`, fill in your API keys, then run `python start.py` to start the DJ.

 ---